-In 2011, as part of government's commitment to secure a

-better quality of life for all, the National Planning Commission in The Presidency finalised the draft National Development Plan: Vision for 2030.
-The plan is a step towards charting a new path for South Africa in dealing with the triple challenge of poverty, unemployment and inequality.
+In 2011, as part of government's commitment to secure a better quality of life for all, the National Planning Commission in The Presidency finalised the draft National Development Plan: Vision for 2030.
+The plan was a step towards charting a new path for South Africa.